Placebo (band)

 Following the release of a demo, a split single, and their eponymous debut album, Placebo gained exposure in 1997 after the single "Nancy Boy" became popular in the UK, a song notorious at the time for its gender-bending content.
-The band stood out amongst the Britpop scene they were associated with at the time for their androgynous appearance and musical content, as well as Molko's distinctive high registered voice and lyrics which openly discussed sexuality, mental health, and drug use.
+The band stood out amongst the Britpop scene they were associated with at the time for their androgynous appearance and musical content, as well as Molko's distinctive voice and lyrics which openly discussed sexuality, mental health, and drug use.
+Their 1998 album Without You I’m Nothing was a massive international breakthrough, going platinum in the UK and gold in France.

 Hewitt left Placebo in 2007, due to personal and musical differences.
 He was replaced the following year by Steve Forrest.
 Placebo released two albums with Forrest, who left in 2015 to pursue his own musical career.
 Since 2015, Placebo are officially a duo, though augmented with additional musicians.

 Placebo have collaborated with various artists over the years, including David Bowie, Justin Warfield, Michael Stipe and Alison Mosshart.
-To date, Placebo have released eight studio albums, all of which have reached the Top 20 in the United Kingdom, and have sold around 14 million records worldwide.
+Placebo have released eight studio albums, all of which have reached the Top 20 in the United Kingdom, and have sold around 14 million records worldwide.